awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-deregister-register-instances.md

 }
 ```

-## Deregister an Instance<a name="elb-deregister-instances"></a>
+## Deregister an instance<a name="elb-deregister-instances"></a>

 You can deregister an instance from your load balancer if you no longer need the capacity or if you need to service the instance\.

 If your load balancer is attached to an Auto Scaling group, detaching the instance from the group also deregisters it from the load balancer\.
-For more information, see [Detach EC2 Instances From Your Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/latest/userguide/detach-instance-asg.html) in the *Amazon EC2 Auto Scaling User Guide*\.
+For more information, see [Detach EC2 instances from your Auto Scaling group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/detach-instance-asg.html) in the *Amazon EC2 Auto Scaling User Guide*\.

 **To deregister your instances using the console**